Guidance

 Any acne severity

-a fixed combination of topical adapalene with topical benzoyl peroxide
+A fixed combination of topical adapalene with topical benzoyl peroxide.

-a fixed combination of topical tretinoin with topical clindamycin
+A fixed combination of topical tretinoin with topical clindamycin

 Mild to moderate acne severity

-a fixed combination of topical benzoyl peroxide with topical clindamycin
+A fixed combination of topical benzoyl peroxide with topical clindamycin

 Moderate to severe acne severity

-a fixed combination of topical adapalene with topical benzoyl peroxide, together with either oral lymecycline or oral doxycycline
+A fixed combination of topical adapalene with topical benzoyl peroxide, together with either oral lymecycline or oral doxycycline.

-topical azelaic acid with either oral lymecycline or oral doxycycline
+Topical azelaic acid with either oral lymecycline or oral doxycycline

 Acne severity |